Suresh4c5/VITBML-EDA/README.md

 # VITBML-EDA

-WHAT ARE THE TYPES IN DATA TYPES?
+1.WHAT ARE THE TYPES IN DATA TYPES?

-WHAT ARE THE USES OF DATA SETS?
+2.WHAT ARE THE USES OF DATA SETS?

+3.HOW TO COLLECT DATA?

-HOW TO COLLECT DATA?HOW TO ANALYZE THE DAQTA?
+4.HOW TO ANALYZE THE DATA?

+how frequendy distributed?

 CONCLUSION:

          THIS DATA SET IS ABOUT IPL Ball by ball data.which contains like wides,rus,fours,sixes